 The first module provides a pre-course introduction to history and post-graduate study skills.
 The second focuses upon the analysis and interpretation of material sources, such as buildings and images and the third upon the analysis and interpretation of a range of documentary sources.
 All include a range of self-test exercises.

-Students who complete the course successfully will be able to apply for master’s programmes in the Department for Continuing Education, University of Oxford or other institutions.
-It is important to note, however, that successful completion of the course does not confer automatic right of entry to any institution.
+Students who complete the course successfully will be able to apply for masters' courses in the Department for Continuing Education, University of Oxford or other institutions.
+However, it is important to note that successful completion of the course does not confer an automatic right of entry to any institution.

 Changes to the course